ryandungca/ECE2112-PA1/README.md

-# ECE-2112-PA-1
+# ECE2112: Programming Assignment 1
 **Ryan Joseph C. Dungca, 2ECE-D**

-This repository contains code pertaining to Programming Assignment 1 for the course ECE2112, covering three problems related to _Module 1 - Base Computing with Python_.
+This repository contains code for Programming Assignment 1 of the course ECE2112, covering three problems related to _Module 1 - Base Computing with Python_.

+To view the code itself, access the [related Python notebook file](ECE2112-PA1.ipynb).

 # A. Word Rotation Problem
 >_Objective_: Create a function named `rotate_word()` that accepts a non-empty string.
 Move the first character of the string to the end while keeping all remaining characters in their original order.
 Preserve the capitalization of every character.